Cape Town Water Crisis: a call for tourism sector to stand united

 The real victims of this crisis will be the many men and women employed in the tourism sector who are at risk of losing their jobs if we do not act to protect our brand and mitigate the negative impact of the drought.

-The #DayZero message has perhaps not yet made an impact on water consumption, but it is definitely reaching our tourism markets and they are responding with alarm.
+The #DayZero message might well be intended for locals to scare them into saving water, but it is also reaching our tourism markets and they are responding with alarm.
 Tourism businesses are facing tough questions and even cancellations.
 Staff members are concerned about their jobs and businesses are worried about the impact #DayZero will have on their operations and future bookings.

 In the meantime, we are feeding the crocodile online with #DayZero panic.
 The likelihood of any potential visitor to Cape Town and in fact South Africa not reading about #DayZero, the imminent chaos and potential outbreak of disease is small.

-I am not saying that this is not a crisis and yes #DayZero could become a reality, but we need to avoid #DayZero at all costs and be well prepared.
+I am not saying that this is not a crisis and yes #DayZero could become a reality if we do not act.
+There is no question about it, we need to avoid #DayZero at all costs and be well prepared.

 As the tourism sector we can join the choir of negativity and panic or we can start to manage our brand and limit the negative impact of the water crisis now.
 It is time for leadership and calm heads.